 Most pooches just can’t wait to get out into the world.
 Just be sure to keep the athleticism required safe and appropriate to your dog’s breed and age.
 Here are some outdoor activities you can do together:

-- Walking, jogging or biking.
+- Walking, jogging, or biking.
 That’s right!
 In addition to the traditional brisk leashed walk, you and your dog can jog or bike together.
-The latter two will provide a more intense doggy workout.
-But first be sure to train your dog to safely run or bike with you.
+The latter two activities will provide a more intense doggy workout – just be sure to train your dog to safely run or bike with you.
 Not all breeds are built for running.

 - Fetch.
-It’s on old canine pastime that never gets old.
-Just throw a ball or chew toy, and your pup will run to bring it back.
-Playing “catch” with a ball or flying disk is a fun variant on this game.
+It’s an old canine pastime that never gets old.
+Just throw a ball or chew toy and your pup will run to bring it back.
+Playing “catch” with a ball or flying disk is a fun variation on this game.

 - Running off leash.
 If there’s a park or open area nearby where your dog can run safely and within restrictions, take advantage of it.
 Let your furry athlete run and explore until they get tired.

 - Swimming.
-If you live near the sea or a lake or even a large pond, there’s no better exercise than canine swimming session.
+If you live near the sea or a lake or even a large pond, there’s no better exercise than a canine swimming session.
 Such activity is especially beloved by “water dogs” like retrievers, spaniels or even poodles.
 You can combine it with a fetch game.
-Just make sure it’s warm enough outside, and that you never leave your swimmer unattended.
+Just make sure dogs are permitted, it’s warm enough outside, and that you never leave your swimmer unattended.

 Exercise in extreme heat or cold is just as unsafe for your pup as it is for you.
-Sometimes even more unsafe.
-But you don’t have to skip the workout on the days when you need to stay indoors.
+Fortunately, you don’t have to skip the workout on the days when you need to stay inside.
 Here are some ideas of how to keep your furry friend active indoors:

 - Indoor fetch.
 If you have some soft toys to throw in the house, you can still have a pretty rousing game of fetch (just watch out for the lamps and other breakables).
 Rolling a ball and angling it down the hallway can also make for a good game of chase.
 Have an active dog?
 Take your game to the next level with stairway fetch.
 Just throw your ball or chew toy up to the landing, and have your pup bring it back down to you.